reportmill/WebAPI/README.md

 # WebAPI

 This project is a Java bridge to the JavaScript WebAPIs in the browser and on the desktop.

 ## Leapfrog beyond Swing and JavaFX with Web APIs

 Can Java get back in the UI game?
-Let's assume the perfect Java UI framework ideally includes these features:
+Let's assume the ideal Java UI framework includes these features:

-    - Runs in browser and desktop
+    - Runs in the browser and on desktop
     - Leverages the familiarity and ubiqity of browser programming paradigms
     - Supports advanced features like modern graphics, audio, video, animation and 3D
     - Is interoperable with most other end user technologies and services
-    - Leverages the skills most end-user developers have and want
+    - Leverages the skills most front-end developers have and want
+    - Doesn't require years of development and millions in funding

 If you accept any of that, then it follows that Java UI should fundamentally be built on Web API.
-There is no need to rewrite this vast functionality, Web APIs are readily available everywhere: in the browser and on the desktop (via Chrome packaging).
+There is no need to rewrite this vast functionality, Web APIs are readily available everywhere: in every browser and on the desktop via Chrome packaging.
 Web APIs are the new "AWT" - and Java doesn't have to play an impossible game of catch up.

 Here are some demos of Java Web API in action, running in a Java IDE [(SnapCode)](https://reportmill.com/SnapCode) that is itself running on WebAPI: